jphaugla/Redisearch-Digital-Banking-redisTemplate/README.md

 ```bash
 java -jar target/redis-0.0.1-SNAPSHOT.jar
 ```
-*NOTE*  The only part below that is working is saveCustomer.sh, putCustomer.sh, and deleteCustomer.sh

 3. Test the application from a separate terminal window.
 This script uses an API call to generate sample banking customers, accounts and transactions.
 It uses Spring ASYNC techniques to generate higher load.
 A flag chooses between running the transactions pipelined in Redis or in normal non-pipelined method.
 ```bash
 ./scripts/generateData.sh